-- Repeat with the second half of the dough.
-To fill, spread the cut dough with the jam and sprinkle it with the chocolate pieces.
+Repeat steps 2& 3 with the second half of the dough.
+To make the Chocolate Raspberry Rugelach, spread the cut dough with the jam and sprinkle it with the chocolate pieces.
 Then, roll up the rugelach and place them on a baking sheet.

 - Brush each cookie lightly with the beaten egg and milk egg wash.
 Sprinkle with granulated sugar, if desired.